-- 9. EVALUATION AND MANAGEMENT SERVICES (OUTPATIENT OR INPATIENT): Evaluation and management fees do not apply to preoperative consultations or follow-up visits as designated in accordance with the surgical fees listed in the SURGERY section of the State Medical Fee Schedule. - For additional information on the appropriate circumstances governing the billing of the hospital visit procedure codes see PRACTITIONER SERVICES PROVIDED IN HOSPITALS. - 10.
-PRIOR APPROVAL: Payment for those listed procedures where the MMIS code number is underlined is dependent upon obtaining the approval of the Department of Health prior to performance of the procedure.
-If such prior approval is not obtained, no reimbursement will be made.
+6. EVALUATION AND MANAGEMENT SERVICES (OUTPATIENT OR INPATIENT): Evaluation and management fees do not apply to preoperative consultations or follow-up visits as designated in accordance with the surgical fees listed in the SURGERY section of the State Medical Fee Schedule.

+For additional information on the appropriate circumstances governing the billing of the hospital visit procedure codes see PRACTITIONER SERVICES PROVIDED IN HOSPITALS.